-Section A: Shakespeare Two questions - one based on a 30 line extract and one on the whole play.
+Two questions - one based on a 30 line extract and one on the whole play.
+Section A: Shakespeare structure, spelling, punctuation and grammar are assessed.

 Section B: Post-1914 British Drama or Fiction Pupils study EITHER drama or fiction.
 Choice of essay questions.
-Vocabulary, sentence structure, spelling, punctuation and grammar are assessed.
+Vocabulary, sentence